decentralised-dataexchange/eudi-wallet/README.md

 ## About

 This repository hosts the source code for the Python port for the EUDI wallet.
+This is aligned with implementing digital wallets across the EWC LSP consortium wallet providers as per the European Architecture and Reference Framework (ARF).
+This SDK ensures the provider entity can self-test and sign off against the EWC Interoperability Test Bed (ITB).

 This implementation uses the ES256K (ECDSA) signing algorithm.

 ## Release Status